-The #1 reason that people fail online is because for most starting out, building and online business is optional.
+The #1 reason that people fail online is that for most starting out, building an online business is optional.
 It’s not a “make or break” or “do or die” situation for the majority.

 They’re doing it because they want to improve their lifestyle, so they can sit on the beaches of the world and run their businesses from anywhere.
 Often it’s not just about the money and having nice things in life.